banyanlogic/website/insights.md

 ![A.R.T. and Security - Lifecycle](/assets/images/artlc.jpg)

-You can see the full prrsentation [here](/assets/artlcfullpdf.pdf) directly.
+You can see the full prrsentation [here](/assets/artlcfullpdf.pdf).